emacs-grammarly/keytar/README.md

 npm install -g keytar-cli-2
 ```

-or after you have install `keytar` in your `load-path`.
+or after you have installed `keytar.el` in your `load-path`.
 Do the following,

 ```el
 (require 'keytar)